 Side note: For what it’s worth, I was a closet drinker for 20 years and I’m now almost five years without drinking and I smoked in secret for 26 years (since I was 11 years old!) and it’s now been almost seven years since I last took a drag.
 And I don’t miss or crave either addiction.
 I don’t need them anymore.
 People can drink or smoke around me and I’m not the least bit tempted to join them.
 All of my old addictions feel toxic to me now, like I’d literally be ingesting poison and consciously killing myself in the present moment.
 I talk more about the process I took myself through in healing my addiction to alcohol in this post, in case it’s of interest to you.

 Back to you: By your realizing your pain and how it shows up in your body, you will now have the chance to release the pain and heal it — rather than continuing to relive it for the rest of your life, in perpetuity.
 This is such a blessing to you and for you.
-I know on the surface, feeling pain may not seem like a blessing but I truly believe that it is because the pain is sometimes the only indicator that we have of an emotional wound that’s wreaking havoc in our lives and causing all of our misery.
+I know on the surface, feeling pain may not seem like a blessing but it is because the pain that we know that we have of an emotional wound that’s wreaking havoc in our lives and causing all of our misery; sometimes our pain is our only indicator.
 I, for one, would rather feel the pain and be able to source the wound and heal it rather than spend the entirety of my life feeling the same pain over and over and over again through different people and different experiences that all leave me feeling the same crappy way (don’t forget there’s also all the compounded pain and misery that’s created in our lives because of our addictions, our escapes, and never doing the things we want to do, feeling the feelings we want to feel, or having the kinds of relationships and experiences we want to have).

 After we learn how to feel the pain, and not escape it, the question becomes wtf does one do with it so that they can heal it?!
 In the video I created for you, I talk more about this.
 I also talk about a new, more empowering way to look at the whole reason for your pain to begin with.